-Champlain Middle School Education Graduates Are Ready.
+Champlain Middle School Education Graduates Are Ready

 In addition to the extensive career-focused programs and support offered College-wide, Champlain's majors feature learning opportunities and other programs that help our students create highly marketable resumes.
-Highlights of the Middle School Teacher Education major include:
+Highlights of the Middle School Teacher Education focus include: